PNeekeetah/DesigningDataIntensiveApplications/Chapter9.md

 -  consensus algorithms are linearized and they bear resemblance to single leader replication
 -  consensus protocols contain measures to prevent split brain
--  this is how zookeeper works
+-  this is how Zookeeper works

 -  multileader replication is not linearizable because multiple writes happen concurrently and then they get asynchronously replicated to other nodes
 -  this this can produce conflicting writes in the database